NCS4CVR: Neuron-Connection Sharing for Multi-Task Learning in Video Conversion Rate Prediction: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 In this paper, we present an innovative architecture to optimize the CVR modeling using a neuron-connection level sharing MTL scheme.
-Compared to current literature regarding coarse-grained sub-network/layer level sharing, our fine-grained sharing is a research paradigm shift, as we tackle the difficult sharing\&conflict problem in CTR-CVR MTL by automatically learning which connection weights need to be shared.
-Experiments on both offline and online industrial video recommender systems demonstrate the superiority of our method.
-Future work shall provide further analyze which features of CTR are shared by connection-level sharing model for CVR.
-In addition, extending the work on more data-sparse tasks such as like rate, comment rate, etc., are meaningful considering the users' increasing attention to these interaction behaviors in online content platforms.
+Compared to current literature regarding coarse-grained sub-network/layer level sharing, our fine-grained sharing tackle the difficult sharing\&conflict problem in CTR-CVR MTL by automatically learning which connection weights need to be shared.
+Experiments on both offline and online industrial video recommender systems demonstrate the superiority.
+Future work should address multi-tasks' personalized sharing of the embedding layer and explore the method in more data-sparse tasks, such as like rate, comment rate.